onlyquake/xonotic-wiki/Last_Man_Standing.markdown

 Helpful Hints and Tips
 ----------------------

-- If you don’t move (e.g. camp or hide) you get hurt after a while and lose some health!
+- If you don't move (e.g. camp or hide) you get hurt after a while and lose some health!
 So always keep moving.

 List of Demos and Videos
 ------------------------